kubernetes/enhancements/keps/sig-network/4969-cluster-domain-downward-api/README.md

 ## Summary

-Currently, all Services (and many Pods) have Fully Qualified Domain Names (FQDNs) that are constructed using the format `{service}.{namespace}.svc.{clusterDomain}`, where `{clusterDomain}` is _typically_ `cluster.local`, but can be reconfigured by the cluster administrator.
+All Kubernetes Services (and many Pods) have Fully Qualified Domain Names (FQDNs) that are constructed using the format `{service}.{namespace}.svc.{clusterDomain}`, where `{clusterDomain}` is _typically_ `cluster.local`, but can be reconfigured by the cluster administrator.

-Currently there is no way for cluster workloads to query for this domain name, leaving them either use relative domain names or take it as manual configuration.
+Currently, there is no way for cluster workloads to query for this domain name, leaving them to either use relative domain names or configure it manually.

-This KEP proposes adding a new Downward API for that workloads can use to request it.
+This KEP proposes adding a new Downward API that workloads can use to request it.

 <!--
 This section is incredibly important for producing high-quality, user-focused